albertopadovan/albertopadovan.github.io/index.md

 ## Research

 I am a Postdoctoral Research Associate working with Professor Daniel Bodony in the Department of Aerospace Engineering at the University of Illinois at Urbana-Champaign.
+I am also part of the Center for Hypersonics & Entry Systems Studies (CHESS) at the University of Illinois, where I work on the development of computational and theoretical frameworks for the analysis and model reduction of high-speed flows over ablating materials.

 ---